chelm/koop-climate/README.md

-# koop-sample-provider
+# koop-climate

-## A simple provider for Koop
+## An experimental climate data provider for Koop

   ```
     git clone